brillout/wildcard-api/readme.md

 This allows Wildcard to have a simple design and to be super easy to use.

-If all you want is your React/Vue/Angular frontend to access data from your server, then the easiest and quickest option is to use RPC.
+If all you want is your React/Vue/Angular frontend to access data from your server, then RPC is likely the easiest and best option.
 And, if your server is a Node.js server, then you can use
 Wildcard to easily and quickly create an RPC API.

 On the other hand,
 REST and GraphQL are better suited for APIs consumed by third parties.
-For example, Facebook has a GraphQL API which is fitting as it allows any third party to extensively access Facebook's social graph.
+For example, Facebook's public API is a GraphQL API which is fitting as it allows any third party to extensively access Facebook's social graph.

-To sum up:
+The rule of thumb being:
 - Is your API consumed by third parties?
 Use REST/GraphQL.
 - Is your API consumed by yourself?
 Use RPC.